imanghafoori1/laravel-nullable/README.md

 #### Built with :heart: for every smart laravel developer

-`Null` is usually used to represent a missing value, for example a we can to  find a database a row with a partcular Id.
+`Null` is usually used to represent a missing value, (ex when we can't find a table row with a partcular Id.)
-And that is the bad idea, we are going to kill off !!!
+And that is the BAD IDEA, we are going to kill off !!!

 ### installation: